 From $7 tank tops to $17 capri pants, Forever 21 helps you easily stock up on every single one of your workout clothing needs, whether you're a runner or yogi.
 They have a lot of basics, but you'll also find some trendy items, like mesh panel leggings.

 There's a reason why Jockey has been around forever: Women trust that when they purchase one of their sports bras, which range from about $10 to $35, they're going to be so comfortable and soft that their bra is the last thing they'll be thinking about while they work up a sweat.
-Many of their styles also feature removable foam bra cups, which are perfect for women who want extra coverage and shape (Jockey, $32).
+Many of their styles also feature removable foam bra cups, which are perfect for women who want extra coverage and shape.

 The geniuses who came up with a way for us to exercise and not have to deal with our own sweat deserve to be knighted.
 JunoActive, a trusted plus-size brand, offers basic leggings, T-shirts and tanks, many of which feature SoftWik fabric that lets your skin breathe and helps evaporate sweat.
 Their prices range from about $40 to $60 depending on the piece and fabric.
-And their fresh, happy color selection is fantastic (Juno Active, $55).

 You didn't think we'd get through this post without mentioning the Gap, right?
-The fact remains: No matter where you live, you'll find a Gap and its prices — especially when they're having a sale, are always reasonable.
+The fact remains: No matter where you live, you'll find a Gap — and its prices, especially when they're having a sale, are always reasonable.

 A version of this article was originally published in April 2015.